patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 #### Hashed Passwords with bcrypt (bcryptjs)

-Up to this point, our user service is storing passwords as plain text.
+Up to this point, our user service has been designed to store passwords as plain text.
 This is a serious security concern as passwords must **always** be encrypted.
 In WEB322, we learned how to accomplish this using bcrypt.

 Recall: To include bcrypt, we must install bcryptjs it using **npm** and "require" the module at the top of our user-service.js: